yskszk63/java-language-server/README.md

 The Java compiler isn't designed for incremental parsing and analysis.
 However, it is *extremely* fast, so recompiling a single file gives good performance, as long as we don't also recompile all of its dependencies.
-We cache the .class files that are generated during compilation in a temporary folder, and use those .class files instead of .java sources whenever they are up-to-date.

 ## Logs